 Paying More than the Minimum Due

 Student loans are generally subject to interest.
 Interest is a percentage charged by the lender on what’s been borrowed.
 Practically speaking, student loan interest accrues over time.
-So, borrowers who are unable to pay off their loan balances quickly, typically end up spending more in interest—over the entire life of the loan.
+So, borrowers who are unable to pay off their loan balances quickly typically end up spending more in interest over the entire life of the loan.

-In most cases, the longer student loan debt goes unpaid, the more the borrower will owe—as unpaid interest gets added to the base dollar amount that had been borrowed from the lender.
+In most cases, the longer student loan debt goes unpaid, the more the borrower will owe, as unpaid interest gets added to the base dollar amount that had been borrowed from the lender.
 This is called compounding, and most student loans compound their interest daily.
-This can get confusing quickly, so here’s a quick guide on how to calculate student loan interest.
+This can get confusing quickly, so here’s a student loan calculator so you can see exactly how much you’re spending on interest over the life of the loan.

 Many lenders allow borrowers the option to submit a “minimum payment.”
 In the short term, paying a lower amount per month can free up some income or cash.
-But, paying the minimum does little or nothing to tackle the outstanding loan balance—typically, the borrower is just paying the accruing interest.
+But, paying the minimum does little or nothing to tackle the outstanding loan balance — typically, the borrower is just paying the accruing interest.

 If nothing else, borrowers may want to apply a share of occasional windfalls, such as a work bonus or tax refund, towards outstanding student debt.